Full Mouth Reconstruction Lancaster PA

 I know I have a lot of dental problems.
 How do I decide what dentist is best qualified?

-Dr. Weierbach is a prosthodontist, who has years of advanced training in full mouth reconstruction.
+Drs.
+Weierbach or Genetti is a prosthodontist, who has years of advanced training in full mouth reconstruction.
 He is a fellow in the American College of Prosthodontists.
 He has trained under the great masters of full mouth reconstruction at University of Pennsylvanian School of Dental Medicine where he is currently an associate clinical professor in esthetics and reconstructive dentistry.
 His over thirty years of experience in reconstructive dentistry will serve you well in realizing a comfortable, functionally balanced, beautiful, natural result which will stand the test of time.

 What is the process?